Stay up-to-date in pulmonary and critical care. No spam.

-Politically, ABIM’s Choosing Wisely seeks to demonstrate to policymakers responsible self-governance by us physicians in response to rising health care costs.
+Politically, ABIM’s Choosing Wisely demonstrates to policymakers responsible self-governance by us physicians in response to rising health care costs.
 ABIM asked each specialty to identify 5 common practices whose elimination would reduce costs without harming care (and might improve it).
-Because patients often perceive “more care = better care” (and its converse), Consumer Reports were also enlisted to sell Choosing Wisely to the public as positive and patient-centered — certainly not rationing by death-panelist bureaucrats who if you gave them half a chance, would let the government take over Medicare.
+Because patients often perceive “more care = better care” (and its converse), Consumer Reports were also enlisted to sell Choosing Wisely to the public as positive and patient-centered -- certainly not rationing by death-panelist bureaucrats who if you gave them half a chance, would let the government take over Medicare.

-After considering 58 items, committee members Scott D. Halpern (Chair), Deborah Becker, J. Randall Curtis, Robert Fowler, Robert Hyzy, Jeremy M. Kahn, Lewis Kaplan, Nishi Rawat, Curtis Sessler, and Hannah Wunsch shared their final 5 recommendations for practicing intensivists.
-PulmCCM took the liberty of paraphrasing the Choosing Wisely recommendations for critical care into a much ruder, more proscriptive tone than the committee’s original wording, just because it’s more fun that way.
-Here they are (in our words):
+After considering 58 items, committee members shared their final 5 recommendations for practicing intensivists.
+PulmCCM took the liberty of paraphrasing the Choosing Wisely recommendations for critical care just because it’s more fun that way.
+Here they are in our words, not the committee's:

 #2.
 Speaking of transfusing patients blood, stop doing that too, unless their hemoglobin falls below 7 g/dL, or they are hemodynamically unstable or bleeding.
 (Even people with acute coronary syndrome might be harmed by aggressive blood transfusion.)

 #3.
-Whoa, easy on the TPN there, Iron Chef!
+Whoa, easy on the TPN there!
 This patient just got here.
 Giving parenteral nutrition within 7 days of ICU entry to adequately nourished patients is harmful or (at best) unnecessary, even for patients unable to tolerate any enteral nutrition.
-Go on, take your big milky bag over to that severely malnourished and gastroparetic patient in bed 7.
+Take your big milky bag over to that severely malnourished and gastroparetic patient in bed 7.

 #4.
 Did I just hear you say, “Snow this guy, I’m on call tonight?”
 Nurse, please disregard Dr. Sleepypants and step away slowly from the Versed drip.
 Unnecessary deep sedation prolongs mechanical ventilation, hospital and ICU stays, and has been uncool since 1999.
-You can use a sedation-limiting protocol, daily sedation interruptions, give analgesics before anxiolytics, or all of the above — we’re not fascists here.
+You can use a sedation-limiting protocol, daily sedation interruptions, give analgesics before anxiolytics, or all of the above.
 Just reduce sedation to the absolute minimum necessary for mechanically ventilated patients.

 #5.
-As recent headlines have shown, some families (and politicians) will choose to artificially prolong life, or a barely-believable facsimile thereof, well past the point most physicians would ever consider for themselves or their own loved ones.
-But all patients and families deserve to know that palliative options exist to relieve suffering at the end of life.
-I know — you have 2 other crashing patients, you don’t have time to “go there” emotionally with the family right now (and yes, that other doctor should have already).
-This part is hard, I get it.
+All patients and families deserve to know that palliative options exist to relieve suffering at the end of life.
+I know -- you have 2 other crashing patients, you don’t have time to “go there” emotionally with the family right now (and yes, that other doctor should have already).
 So I dialed palliative care’s number in for you.
 All I’m asking you to do is push the green button.
-It doesn’t mean you or the family are “giving up” — it does show you want to ensure the patient’s values are honored, and suffering minimized, whatever may happen next medically.
+It doesn't mean you or the family are "giving up" -- it does show you want to ensure the patient's values are honored, and suffering minimized, whatever may happen next medically.

-All snark aside, for the record I’ve violated all these directives, as I suspect every intensivist has at some point.
-But I’m getting better (or at least trying).
-Practice patterns change slowly, and local cultural factors are often thick brick walls to any single physician’s efforts, no matter how earnest or well-informed.
-It’s only through collectivist projects like Choosing Wisely that physician behavior will ever change meaningfully for the better (faster than in geological time, I mean).
-Some may hallucinate an authoritarian agenda hiding behind these 5 innocuous pieces of advice — and yes, I’m sure more will be coming as we all get used to the nudging.
-But to those who disagree with the process, or its product — on the basis of the evidence, or for any other defensible reason — please speak your mind.
-I for one would like to hear what you have to say.
+Practice patterns change slowly, and local cultural factors are often thick brick walls to any single physician's efforts, no matter how earnest or well-informed.
+It's probably only through collectivist projects like Choosing Wisely that physician behavior will ever change meaningfully for the better (faster than in geological time).
+Some may hallucinate an authoritarian agenda hiding behind these 5 pieces of advice.
+But to those who disagree with the process, or its product -- on the basis of the evidence, or for any other defensible reason -- please speak your mind.
+The professional discussion is supposed to be the whole point.